rerun-io/rerun/docs/content/howto/configure-viewer-through-code.md

 -   `SpaceView` has subclasses: `BarChartView`, `Spatial2DView`, `Spatial3DView`, `TensorView`,
     `TextDocumentView`, `TextLogView`, and `TimeSeriesView`.

-These paths can be combined hierarchically to create a complex viewer layout.
+These paths can be combined hierarchically to create a complex Viewer layout.

 For example: